kpathakota/kpathakota.github.io/index.md

 ## 3. Separate

 As coordination becomes second nature, I prepare your team for independence.
 I focus on transferring ownership of the operational backbone, documenting processes, and ensuring your engineers are confident in maintaining the system.
 Unlike traditional consultants who create dependency, my goal is to make myself unnecessary by embedding these capabilities permanently within your organization.
-When I leave, you'll have a self-sustaining coordination machine that runs without adding specialized headcount.RetryClaude can make mistakes.
-Please double-check responses.
+When I leave, you'll have a self-sustaining coordination machine that runs without adding specialized headcount.

 ## Let's work together

 Hi, thanks for checking out my small corner of the internet.
 As a product leader and generalist for over a decade, I've come to value working with good people on fun products.
 I have professional experience in product strategy, project management, and bluetooth.
 I dabble in community, ux, marketing and data.
 Projects where I'm particularly valuable usually have me operating at the intersection of multiple people either talking past each other or struggling to execute around a singular animating vision.

 I'd love to hear from you if you're working on something that could use some help.

 [Email me](mailto:kpats@hey.com) or [Let's Talk](https://cal.com/kpats){: .btn .btn--primary}